Damodar-Naik/Recruiting-Suite/README.md

 This is a mockup for a Recruitment Suite

 Stack :
+- Nextjs, for frontend.
-- Nextjs, for frontend and backend.
+- NodeJs & express, for backend.
 - Gemini, for LLM.
 - AFFINDA, for Resume Parsing.
-- better-sqlite3, for local DB.
+- postgres, for DB.

 ---------------------------------------------------------------------------
 steps to setup the project loacally: